Living in the Walter Taylor Bridge

-Bridge toll-keeper George MacDougall and his wife Elaine live inside one of the two apartments in Brisbane's Walter Taylor Bridge.
-Opened in 1936, it was then known as the Indooroopilly Bridge.
-The toll was 5 cents until it was removed in 1965.
+Bridge toll-keeper George MacDougal and his wife live inside one of the two apartments in Brisbane's Walter Taylor Bridge.
+Opened in 1936, it was then known as the Indooroopilly Toll Bridge.
+The primary toll was sixpence (some vehicles were charged more) until it was removed in 1965.

-Three generations of the bridge's original toll-master Morton John Green lived in the Indooroopilly pylon for more than 70 years.
-George and Elaine, who was Green's sister, lived on the Chelmer side of the bridge.
+Three generations of the bridge's original toll-master, Morton John Green, lived in the Indooroopilly pylon for more than 70 years.
+George and his wife, who was the sister-in-law of Morton's brother William Herbert Green, lived on the Chelmer side of the bridge.

-The narrator's comment about her serving her 'Lord and master' reveals the expected gender roles of 1950s Australia.
+The narrator's comment about Mrs MacDougal serving her 'Lord and master' reveals the expected gender roles of 1950s Australia.